 Since the last report and up to the date of signing the financial statements, the directors of the club who were in office are shown on page 2 of this report.
-The directors who retire by rotation in accordance with the articles of association and who, being eligible, have also offered themselves for re-election, are R Menendez Ross and A Groom.
-R Clarke and B Hurst-Bannister offer themselves for re-election as directors appointed since the last AGM.
+The directors who retire by rotation in accordance with the articles of association and who, being eligible, have also offered themselves for re-election, are R Menendez Ross, A Groom, R Jones and D Marock.
+On 1 March 2014, Mr Menendez Ross stood down as chairman of the board.
+Mr Groom was appointed chairman in his stead with effect from the same date.
+Mr Menendez Ross remains a director of the club.